Haworthiopsis viscosa (L.) Gildenh. & Klopper

 This species is native to South Africa (Eastern Cape and Western Cape).

-Haworthia viscosa is a perennial succulent with elongated rosettes of broadly triangular leaves.
-It grows up to 6 inches (15 cm) tall.
-Leaves are brownish-green to olive-green and up to 1.6 inches (4 cm) long.
-Flowers are white with grey to green veins and appear in summer on a up to 12 inches (30 cm) tall inflorescence.
+Haworthiopsis viscosa, formerly known as Haworthia viscosa, is a succulent with a distinct trifarious arrangement of the leaves.
+It grows up to 6 inches (15 cm) tall, offsetting from the base to form clumps.
+Leaves are broadly triangular, up to 1.6 inches (4 cm) long, and densely packed along the stems.
+They are olive-green, brownish-green to red or bronze.
+Flowers are white with green or brown veins and appear on an up to 12 inches (30 cm) tall inflorescence from spring to summer.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.